Guided Safe Shooting: model based reinforcement learning with safety constraints: Introduction

 \section{Introduction}

-In recent years, deep \gls{rl} solved complex sequential decision-making problems in a variety of domains, such as controlling robots, and video and board games \cite{mnih2013playing, andrychowicz2020learning,silver2016mastering}.
-However, in the majority of these cases, success is limited to a simulated world.
-The application of these RL solutions to real-world systems is still yet to come.
-The main reason for this gap is the fundamental principle of \gls{rl} of learning by trial and error to maximize a reward signal \cite{sutton2018reinforcement}.
-This framework requires unlimited access to the system to explore and perform actions possibly leading to undesired outcomes.
-This is not always possible, for example, considering the task of finding the optimal control strategy for a data center cooling problem \cite{lazic2018cooling}, the \gls{rl} algorithm could easily take actions leading to high temperatures during the learning process, affecting and potentially breaking the system.
-Another domain where safety is crucial is robotics.
-Here unsafe actions could not only break the robot but could potentially also harm humans.
-This issue, known as \textit{safe exploration}, is a central problem in AI safety \cite{amodei2016concrete}.
-This is why most achievements in \gls{rl} are in simulated environments, where the agents can explore different behaviors without the risk of damaging the real system.
-However, those simulators are not always accurate enough, if available at all, leading to suboptimal control strategies when deployed on the real-system \cite{salvato2021crossing}.
+Reinforcement Learning (RL) has made significant strides in recent years, solving complex sequential decision-making problems across a range of domains, from controlling industrial robots to mastering the game of Go \citep{Mnih2015, Andrychowicz2020, Silver2016}.
+Despite these successes, the application of RL in real-world systems remains challenging, largely due to safety concerns.
+The issue lies in the fundamental principle of RL: learning through trial and error to maximize a reward signal \citep{Sutton2018}.
+This approach necessitates unrestricted access to the system for both exploration and action execution, potentially leading to undesirable outcomes and safety risks.
+For instance, in the task of optimizing a data center’s cooling strategy \citep{Lazic2018}, an RL algorithm could inadvertently cause sustained high temperatures, damaging the system.
+Safety is paramount in many other applications as well, such as robotics, where unsafe actions can pose risks to both the robot and humans.
+While such safety violations can be tolerated during training in controlled settings, ensuring safe operation during deployment is crucial.
+Addressing this issue, known as \textit{safe exploration}, is a central problem in AI safety \citep{Brunke2022} and is the focus of our research.